-We begin by examining the impact of average climatic variability on an individual's self reported attention to the environment.
-We run a simple OLS specification, controlling for individual demographic characteristics, historical ethnic group's social and political characteristics, historical ethnic group's geographical characteristics and respondent's country-by-year fixed effects.
-Our empirical strategy is equivalent to a continuous treatment framework where the treatment is the average variability of ancestral climate conditions and treatment is assigned by lottery of birth, i.e. an individual doesn't choose which ethnicity they are born in.
+We begin by examining the impact of average ancestral climatic anomalies on an individual's perceived value of attention to environmental issues.
+We run a simple OLS specification, controlling for individual demographic characteristics, historical ethnic groups' social and political characteristics, historical ethnic groups' geographical characteristics and respondent's country-by-year fixed effects.
+Our empirical strategy is equivalent to a continuous treatment framework where the treatment is the average intensity of anomalies in ancestral climate conditions and the assignment mechanism is driven by lottery of birth, i.e. an individual doesn't choose which ethnicity they are born in.
 Our regression equation reads as: